Tell Taban: Late Bronze Age

+It has been proposed that there was a temple of Sebettu at the site in this period.
+During the reign of local ruler Aššur-Ketta-Lešir I a letter found at Tell Taban addressed to one Labeʾtu reads "Let me deliver 1 sūtu of fine oil, which my lady requested.
+It will enter the temple of the Sebettu, who protects you".

+King List

 The origin of the dynasty is vague; the first known two rulers bore Hurrian names.
 However, "the land of Mari" is mentioned in the Hurrian Mitannian archive of Nuzi, and tablets dating to the 15th and 14th centuries BC from Tell Taban itself reveal that the inhabitants were Amorites.
 The dynasty could have been Amorite in origin but adopted Hurrian royal names to appease the Mitannian empire.
 The kings of Ṭābetu seems to have acknowledged the authority of Assyria as soon as the Assyrian conquest of Mitanni began; in return, the Assyrians approved the continuation of the local dynasty whose rulers were quickly Assyrianised and adopted Assyrian names replacing the Hurrian names.
 This is a list of the kings of Ṭābetu who belonged to the same dynasty.